 Pioneering Cannabis Advocate

 While a freshman in college, he borrowed rolling papers and was invited to a meeting about cannabis reform.
 Thus, he became the first volunteer of the Marijuana Policy Project (MPP).
 Later, he was involved in starting Students for a Sensible Drug Policy (SSDP).

-To put in context how radical cannabis legalization was in 1995, between 1996 and 1978, cannabis advocates consistently lost ground during the War on Drugs.
-It was a year before California passed medical marijuana (or clinical cannabis) on the ballot.
-And there certainly was nothing resembling a legitimate cannabis industry.
-Support in the mid-’90s for legalization was around 35 percent while today it is closer to 65 percent.
+Cannabis legalization was extremely radical in 1995.
+Between 1978 and 1996, cannabis advocates consistently lost ground during the War on Drugs.
+It was a year before California passed medical marijuana (or medical cannabis) on the ballot.
+There certainly was nothing resembling a legitimate cannabis industry.
+Support in the mid-’90s for legalization was around 35 percent.
+Today, it is closer to 65 percent.

 “In the United States, you got to find out how to make it profitable.
 Once you spark the engine of capitalism, you could use it for change,” Dayton said.
-He explained that the people who were donating were often doing so as an act of civil disobedience but were also interested in investing in the burgeoning medical marijuana industry.
+He explained that the people who were donating were often doing so as an act of civil disobedience.
+But they were also interested in investing in the burgeoning medical marijuana industry.
 Others had interesting business ideas.

 “So Arcview was birthed out of bringing these groups together in a way that was responsible and profitable, which would also help move the needle politically,” Dayton said.

 The company has since funded many start-ups and smaller companies.
 They have gone on to be worth hundreds of millions of dollars.
 Arcview has invested in a wide range of companies in cannabis and hemp.